albar965/littlenavmap-manual/src/en/MENUS.rst

 The selected autopilot altitude value can be seen in :ref:`progress-info` when enabling ``Autopilot Selected`` in :ref:`progress-configuration`.

-Note that some add-on aircraft do not provide an useful autopilot altitude and use the value for their own purposes.
+Note that some add-on aircraft do not provide a useful autopilot altitude and use the value for their own purposes.

 .. figure:: ../images/altitude_range.jpg